zoltan-nz/chat-app/README.md

 ## The best way to install Node.js

-There are a few ways to install Node.js, but it looks only one way gives you the best experience for long term.
+There are a few ways to install Node.js, but it looks only one way gives you the best experience for long term on Mac.

 ### On Mac